 Steo-by-step instructions for adding taxa are given in How to create taxa.
 Briefly,

 - find a similar name with a suitable classification.
 For example, the same genus as the species you need to add.

 - select the source

 Note that names are published strings accepted as taxonomy by the scientific community (but not necessarily current or valid).

 There’s a homonym or hemi-homonym (two names spelled the same but not sharing higher taxonomy)

-- If there’s a homonym among collections using a shared classification, us the contact button on the bottom of any Arctos page for help.
-Example: Philometra is a lepidopteran under the Arctos classification, you also use the Arctos classification and need to catalog Philometra-the-nematode.
+If there’s a homonym among collections using the same source, use the Contact button (Report a bug or request support) on the bottom of any Arctos page for help.
+Example: Philometra is a lepidopteran under the Arctos classification, but you also use the Arctos classification and need to catalog Philometra-the-nematode.

 Editing non-classification data